Neonatal seizure: Diagnosis

-Seizure activity in a neonate is difficult to diagnose, as many seizures have no clinical correlate.
-Altered level of consciousness is often the only clue, and in a neonate this can be difficult to accurately assess.
-Thus, diagnosis relies on attempting to directly measurement the abnormal electrical activity in the brain with electroencephalography (EEG).
-EEG is combined with video recording of the infant to correlate any seizure movements with EEG recordings.
+Seizure activity in a neonate is difficult to diagnose, as many seizures have subtle clinical symptoms.
+Diagnosis relies on a combination of brain monitoring (electroencephalography)(EEG) and observing clinical signs or symptoms of a seizure.
+EEG may be continuous or intermittent, and it may also be combined with video recording of the infant to correlate any seizure movements with EEG recordings.

-There are several modes of EEG that are commonly used in the NICU to diagnose neonatal seizures.
+There are several modes of EEG that are commonly used to diagnose neonatal seizures.
 Conventional continuous multichannel conventional EEG is the gold standard for diagnosis of epileptiform activity, but requires expert interpretation.
 Newer amplitude integrated EEG (aEEG) (also termed cerebral function monitoring, or CFM) allows easier monitoring of brain activity, but may not allow identification of short duration, low amplitude, or very high frequency seizure activity.
 Often, both modes are displayed concurrently.

-Determining the cause

-Since many causes of seizures can be rapidly reversed and longterm sequelae prevented, evaluation of underlying cause is of utmost importance.
-Evaluation for infection (with blood counts, lumbar puncture, and empiric treatment with antibiotics) often occurs during EEG monitoring.
+Evaluation for infection (often with blood counts, blood cultures, or lumbar puncture) may be done to determine if there is a secondary cause of seizures.
 Blood glucose and electrolyte testing can identify metabolic problems that can be corrected.
 Further testing includes evaluation for genetic causes and other more rare metabolic causes.
-Brain injury such as cerebral infarction or hemorrhage can be evaluated with imaging techniques such as magnetic resonance imaging (MRI) and brain ultrasound to avoid unnecessary radiation exposure.
+Genetic testing may be done with an epilepsy gene panel to determine presence of neonatal primary genetic epilepsy syndromes.
+Brain injury such as cerebral infarction or hemorrhage can be evaluated with imaging techniques such as magnetic resonance imaging (MRI) and brain ultrasound.

 Differential diagnosis

 Infants can exhibit stereotyped movements that may be hard to distinguish from seizure activity.
 Since many of these non-seizure movements are not dangerous and require no treatment, differentiation from actual seizure activity is useful.
 Jitteriness is common in the neonatal period and is seen in upwards of 2/3 of neonates.
 It is characterized by a tremor that is especially prominent during sleep or periods of agitation.

 Gaze deviation or eye movements do not occur.
 Benign neonatal sleep myoclonus (BNSM) is another common movement that can be mistaken for a seizure.
 It is characterized by jerking limb movements only during sleep, and stop with waking of the infant.
-BNSM typically occurs later in infancy, but can occur during the neonatal period.